 The main benefit of having a portfolio page is that it establishes your brand on the web.
-This sole fact of having a mention of your business/services online gives you access to millions of people who do their research via Google and other search engines before ever deciding to work with a company or hire a new person.
+The sole fact of having a mention of your business/services online gives you access to millions of people who do their research via Google and other search engines before even deciding to work with a company or hire a new person.

-An online portfolio is therefore a great customer acquisition or job finding tool.
-Plus, since websites are available round the clock, people can navigate to yours whenever it best suits them.
+An online portfolio is, therefore, a great customer acquisition or job finding tool.
+Since websites are available round the clock, people can navigate to yours whenever it best suits them.

-But it’s not only about customers, a portfolio can also help you reach other like-minded people – your peers in the same niche – who you might enter a partnership with, and thus help each other grow by referring work.
+It’s not only about customers – a portfolio can also help you reach other like-minded people – your peers in the same niche – who you might enter a partnership with, thus help each other grow by referring work.
 Ultimately, having a portfolio online lets you make new contacts and grow your network in ways it would not have been possible otherwise.

-This is the main question that needs answering before we can get to the actual how-to.
+This is the main question that needs answering before we can get to the how-to.

 In particular, there are two tools that are perfect for online portfolios of all types, WordPress and Wix:

-- WordPress is actually the platform that runs this very website.
+- WordPress is actually the platform that runs this website.
 Its main strength is that it’s free and open source, while at the same time being extremely versatile, flexible and easy to use once you get through the initial installation.
-In fact, current data indicates that WordPress is used on nearly 30% of all websites on the web.
-Again, that’s all websites.
+In fact, current data indicates that WordPress is used for nearly 30% of all websites on the web.
+That’s all the websites out there!

-- Wix is an online website builder that’s subscription-based.
-In other words, it’s even easier to get started with than WordPress – you only need to visit Wix.com, fill out the signup form, and, at that point, you will be able to start working on your portfolio basically immediately.
+- Wix is a subscription-based online website builder.
+In other words – it’s even easier to get started with than WordPress – you only need to visit Wix.com, fill out the signup form, and you’ll be able to start working on your portfolio almost immediately.

 If this doesn’t tell you much in terms of which could be the better choice for you, consider this comparison table: